RedHatNordicsSA/linux4win/content/lab0.md

 After you you have connected to your server it is time to log into the web console application.

-:boom: Check the checkbox labeled ```Reuse my password for privileged tasks``` when you log in.
+:boom: Check the checkbox labeled ```Reuse my password for remote connections``` when you log in.
 If you do not do this, there are certain task you will not be able to do.

 :boom: Use the user **rhel** and password that your instructor provided to you and click **Log in** as displayed below.